bdeitte/ghost-on-aws/HOWTO.md

 ```
 vi /var/www/ghost/config.js
 ```
-You may be using the dev mode, as I am accidentily (and which you are too if you followed these instructions exactly!) so make sure to switch in the correct section.
+You may be using the dev mode, as I am accidentily (and which you are too if you followed these instructions exactly) so make sure to switch in the correct section.

 Set up email (optional)
 ----------------